 Nevertheless, I think it is entirely reasonable to argue that the pastor who encourages his flock to get the vaccine (subject to the obvious risk calculations around young people and AZ) encourages them to do a wise and loving thing, flowing from the other-person centred merciful gospel (Tit.
 3:5) and “excellent and profitable for everyone” (Tit.
 3:8).
 Historically this has always been the approach that we’ve taken; the care of others.
 We rescued babies left by our Roman neighbours to die in the cold.
 We made hospitals and cared for the sick when no-one else would go near them.
 None of this was anything but costly.

 Then there is the question of care of self.
 While not a major topic in the Scriptures, personal health is not unimportant.
 Paul reminds Timothy that physical exercise is of some value (1Tim.
 4:8) and prescribes his daily medicinal (1Tim.
 5:23).
 A sick Timothy cannot care for others.
+Which makes us thing on how we need to take care of our bodies with good food and exercise which we can always boost with some over the counter testosterone.

 I would go further.
 It is part of the loving care of a pastor for his flock to warn and even protect them against some of the foolish and simply incorrect arguments rolling around the vaccine question.
 The vaccine is clearly not “the mark of the beast” (and yes, I’ve been asked exactly that question by those in my pastoral care).
 Nor is the argument that the mere existence of a risk means we ought not to take the vaccine in any way helpful.
 In fact it’s downright dangerous.
 It will lead some of our more vulnerable members leaving themselves horribly exposed and make them much more likely to expose others.
 Put it another way, I trust we would all urge people to wear seatbelts even if the law did not require it.
 The fact that they leave terrible bruising in an accident is hardly an argument against such a position.